davidgundry/explicit-framing/design/pre-registration.md

 Analysis Plan
 -------------

+### Statistical Models

-**Hypothesis 1**: A two-tailed Mann-Whitney U test will be used to test whether the distribution of Accuracy differs significantly between the high-framing condition than the low-framing condition. α = 0.05
+**Hypothesis 1**: A two-tailed Mann-Whitney U test will be used to test whether the distribution of Accuracy differs significantly between the high-framing condition than the low-framing condition.

-**Hypothesis 2**: A two-tailed two-sample t-test will be used to test whether the mean scores of Enjoyment are greater in the low-framing condition than the high-framing condition. α = 0.05.
+**Hypothesis 2**: A two-tailed two-sample t-test will be used to test whether the mean scores of Enjoyment are greater in the low-framing condition than the high-framing condition.

-**Hypothesis 3**: A two-tailed two-sample t-test will be used to test whether the mean scores of Play Framing are greater in the low-framing condition than the high-framing condition. α = 0.05.
+**Hypothesis 3**: A two-tailed two-sample t-test will be used to test whether the mean scores of Play Framing are greater in the low-framing condition than the high-framing condition.

+### Inference Criteria

+P values for Hypotheses 1 and 2 will be adjusted using the Holm-Bonferoni method, maintaining a family-wise error rate of 0.05.

+P value for Hypothesis 3 (manipulation check) will be compared against a comparison-wise error rate of 0.05.

-## Exclusion Criteria
+### Data Exclusion

 The following will be excluded:

 1. Participants reporting their age as under 18
 2. Participants reporting their first langauge as other than English.
-3. Incomplete records will be excluded.
-4. Participants with fewer than 13 moves
+3. Participants with fewer than 16 moves
+4. Participants reporting a bug

+### Missing Data

+Incomplete records will be excluded from hypothesis tests

 References
 ----------